-Richard Donner had been approached about a possible Directors Cut of this film as early as 2001, however complex legal issues involving the cut footage as well as reluctance on the part of the director prevented any official restoration from taking place.
-All this changed with the production of Superman Returns (2006) which lead to Warner Bros. resolving all outstanding legal disputes regarding footage from the first two Superman films.
-By that time, public demand lead Warner Bros. to commission a "Donner Cut" edited by Michael Thau based on the original shooting script without Donner's participation.
+Richard Donner had been approached about a possible Director's Cut of this film as early as 2001, however complex legal issues involving the cut footage, as well as reluctance on the part of Donner prevented any official restoration from taking place.
+All this changed with the production of Superman Returns (2006), which lead to Warner Brothers resolving all outstanding legal disputes regarding footage from the first two Superman films.
+By that time, public demand lead Warner Brothers to commission a "Donner Cut" edited by Michael Thau, based on the original shooting script, without Donner's participation.
 After repeated urging by Thau, Donner eventually agreed to approve of scenes as Thau progressed in editing.
-Over time, the more Donner allowed himself to participate in the project, the more the interest the director took in restoring his original concept for the film, even going so far as to bring screenwriter Tom Mankiewicz to the fold to insure story cohesion.
-The result is the closest film possible to Donner & Mankiewicz's original vision for the film.
+Over time, the more Donner allowed himself to participate in the project, the more interest he took in restoring his original concept for the film, even going so far as to bring Screenwriter Tom Mankiewicz to the fold to insure story cohesion.
+The result is the closest film possible to Donner's and Mankiewicz's original vision for the film.

-One major sequence that had to be omitted from the film was the "villains conquer the world" sequence, which depicted Zod, Ursa & Non destroying national monuments and landmarks across the globe.
-As the original sequence was never shot, Michael Thau had considered using computer effects to augment existing footage to simulate the scenes until Richard Donner vetoed the idea, not wanting the new computer effects to clash with those of the original film.
+One major sequence that had to be omitted from the film was the "villains conquer the world" sequence, which depicted Zod, Ursa, and Non destroying national monuments and landmarks across the globe.
+As the original sequence was never shot, Michael Thau had considered using computer effects to augment existing footage to simulate the scenes, until Richard Donner vetoed the idea, not wanting the new computer effects to clash with those of the original film.

-In one of the beginning scenes of the Lester version of Superman II, Clark Kent walks out in-front of an oncoming taxi cab, denting the front of the cab.
-This scene was never used in the Donner Cut, but during the Metropolis battle this taxi is clearly seen, with the same cab driver in it.
+In one of the beginning scenes of the Lester version of this movie, Clark Kent walks out in front of an oncoming taxi cab, denting the front of the cab.
+This scene was never used in the Donner Cut, but during the Metropolis battle, this taxi is seen, with the same cab driver in it.

-Most of the new scenes in this cut were shot during the production of the original Superman (1978).
+Most of the new scenes in this cut were shot during the production of Superman (1978).
 They had to be re-written and re-shot by Richard Lester because, under Director's Guild rules, he had to direct more than half the film to be credited.
-One exception to this is the new alternate scene where Lois discovers Clark's true identity by shooting him.
+One exception to this, is the new alternate scene where Lois discovers Clark's true identity by shooting him.
 Richard Donner was never able to shoot this scene during principal photography.
-The take now used in this cut was actually used as a screen test for Christopher Reeve and Margot Kidder.
+The take now used in this cut, was used as a screentest for Christopher Reeve and Margot Kidder.

 After the President kneels to Zod, the scene switches to a car (presumably with Clark and Lois in it) as they drive through the snow and then up to the diner.
-The trumpet music playing is a jazzed up version of the track "The Planet Krypton" from John Williams' score from the original Superman movie, a theme that you hear many times throughout the series.
+The trumpet music playing is a jazzed up version of the track "The Planet Krypton" from John Williams' score from Superman (1978), a theme that you hear many times throughout the franchise.